-You won’t see any neon arrows, road signs or plaques announcing the treasure chest of stained glass inside.
-Most days, only a lawnmower and the obligatory dog barking stir the outside air.
+You won’t see any neon arrows, road signs, or plaques announcing the treasure chest of stained glass inside.
+Most days, only a lawnmower and the obligatory dog barking stir the air.

 Matisse: King Chroma

-Things were very different by the 1950s.
-Matisse was in his 80s, frail and sick.
-Sitting in his wheelchair he would cut shapes from colored paper instead of painting.
-Thus, Matisse, the polite, bespectacled, studious law clerk-turned-seminal-painter was done working.
+Things were different by the 1950s.
+Matisse was in his 80s, frail, and sick.
+Sitting in his wheelchair, he cut shapes from colored paper with scissors instead of painting.
+The polite, bespectacled, studious law clerk-turned-seminal-painter was done working.
 Or so he thought.

-The nuns aroused Matisse’s still firm creative muscle, prompting a four-year creative eruption by Mount Matisse.
-From 1947 to 1951, he designed the chapel’s architecture, altar, cult objects, pews, ceramics, holy water basins, priests’ garments, chalice covering, painted two stained glass windows and three murals and chose the interior stone.
+The nuns aroused his still firm creative muscle, prompting a four-year creative eruption by Mount Matisse.
+From 1947 to 1951, he designed the chapel’s architecture, altar, cult objects, pews, ceramics, holy water basins, priests’ garments, chalice coverings, painted two stained glass windows and three murals, as well as chose the interior stone.

 Phew!
-Had his trusty scissors been nearby, he probably would have sculpted the priests’ hairstyles.
-Too ill to attend the chapel’s opening in Vence, a priest read a message that Matisse had written.
+Had his trusty scissors been nearby, he well may have sculpted the priests’ hairstyles.
+Too ill to attend the chapel’s opening, a priest read a message Matisse had written.

 It said, in part: